bobbycomet/Griffin-Linux-Landing-Page/README.md

 ## A bit about me

 Hi, I'm Bobby.
-I started out building my own tools and scripts; Griffin was never the original plan.
+I started out building my own tools and scripts — Griffin was never the original plan.
 I've been watching Linux since 1999, and I've used both Windows and Linux long enough to understand why the switch feels hard.
 Linux is powerful, but it's fragmented, and its culture can make newcomers feel like outsiders before they've even started.

 Griffin came from a simple thought I had while working on Appify: shouldn't Linux be better at this?
-Not more powerful; it already is.
-Better at welcoming people in without making them feel like they have to earn it first.
+Not more powerful — it already is.
+Better at welcoming people in, without making them feel like they have to earn it first.

 That's what this is.
 Not a replacement for Windows.
 A replacement for the experience that drives people away from Linux before they ever see what it can do.